webplatformco/project-image-animation/image-animation-property/README.md

 or `animation-iteration-count: infinite | <number [0,∞]>`
 have value space that are similar to what is proposed here.
-We could consider treating animated images as CSS animations, and making (all) existing animation properties apply to them.
+We could consider treating animated images as CSS animations, and making (all) existing animation properties apply to images with multiple frames, and attempt to explain the fact that they are animated in terms of CSS properties, gaining full control over them along the way.

 However a “similar“ value space is not an identical value space:
-* The `normal` or `controlled` values of `image-animation` are missing from  `animation-play-state`, and would not be generally applicable.
+* The some values of `image-animation` are image specific and are missing from  `animation-play-state`, and would not be generally applicable.
 * `animation-iteration-count` lacks a value that can default to what the image specifies internally.
 * Various other `animation-*` properties lack values that can express what images need.
     For instance, what about `animation-duration`?
 * The initial values of the `animation-*` properties are not appropriate for images.

-Making the `animation-*` properties be capable of expressing normal image behavior would require significant extensions.
+Adding these missing values or smart intial / auto values is certainly possible, but making the `animation-*` properties be capable of expressing normal image behavior would require significant extensions.
-Even if that were done, Unless an additional opt-in is added, this is certain to cause web-compatibility problems, as `animation-*` properties are widely used on all sorts of elements with decorative or content images, and so far without any effect.
+Even if that were done, unless an additional opt-in is added, this is certain to cause web-compatibility problems, as `animation-*` properties are widely used on all sorts of elements with decorative or content images, and so far without any effect.
 Turning it on would cause undesired effects in unsuspecting web-sites.
-If the regular `animation-*` properties cannot be made to apply by default and would need to be redesigned anyway, it makes little sense to try and shoehorn image animations into them, even if there are similarities.
+If the regular `animation-*` properties cannot be made to apply by default and would need significant retro-fitting anyway, it makes little sense to try and shoehorn image animations into them, even if there are similarities.